 - Teach your teen to protect their password.
 Stress the importance of never sharing their password with anyone, even a close friend or sibling.
 Have them construct a complicated password that is difficult to guess, using numbers, symbols and capital and lower-case letters.

 - If your child is old enough to use computer in their own way.
 You should apply some ground rules and guidelines on their behaviour a allowed on social media, as well as the amount of time spent on social media.

 - You don’t need to be super strict and spy on your teen’s every online move, but it is important to be aware of the kinds of site he or she is frequently using.
 You should know about the friends they used to hangout.

 - Teach your teen about cyberbullying and respecting others.
 Sit down with your teen and talk about what language is appropriate online.
 Encourage your teen to report cyberbullying posts, and talk to a trusted adult if someone they know is cyberbullying or being bullied.

 - Teach your teen to not engage in “sexting”.
 Tell your teens not to share sexually explicit photos or texts.
 Address them the consequences of sharing such kind of pictures and texts.
 Make sure to talk openly to your teens about his, but remain friendly.
 So that your child feels comfortable talking to you.

-For any such kind of help, feel free to consult our therapists or counselor online or by booking an appointment at www.myfitbrain.in.
+For any such kind of help, feel free to consult our therapists or counsellor online or by booking an appointment at www.myfitbrain.in.

 We are happy to help you!!!!!